olexale/mathematician_workshop/03_business_logic/instructions.md

 };
 ```

-From that definition we may get another rule:
+From that definition you may get another rule:
 > 💡 All functions that return `void` are functions with side effects.

 > ？Can a function that returns a `Future` be pure?
 Think about it for a bit, the answer would be at the bottom of the solution.

-We already discussed that impure functions are unpredictable at runtime, but maybe there is even more evil in them?
+Impure functions are unpredictable at runtime, but maybe there is even more evil in them?
 Unfortunately, - yes.
 They are harder to test.
 For sure, you don't want a real bank transaction to happen each time you run a test suite.
-The most experienced of us might say "come on, it's not 60th", and will create a `PaymentService` abstract class (an interface) that will have two implementations: a real one and some sort of stub for tests.
-Developers are so used to stubs/mocks/fakes, so that we don't see the problem with them.
+The most experienced of us might say "come on, haven't you heard about OOP", and will create a `PaymentService` abstract class (an interface) that will have two implementations: a real one and some sort of stub for tests.
+Developers are so used to stubs/mocks/fakes, so that they don't see the problem with them.
 But true mathematicians might argue that these entities are not required, and you know what - maybe they are right.

-Additionally, we have an issue with reusability.
+Additionally, there is an issue with reusability.
 Let's say, a DevOps, a developer, and a mathematician walks into a coffee shop for three cups of coffee.
 And barista says - "On it!
 But I will have to prepare them sequentially and in three transactions because our coffee shop has a `getCoffee` implementation that returns only a single cup of coffee."
 Not ideal.
-Let's help the cafe and think about how can we create a function that will return N cups.
+Let's help the cafe and think about how can you create a function that will return N cups.
 Mathematician wants it to be pure, developer - to avoid code duplication, DevOps - wants to get their coffee at last!

-If we copy-paste `getCoffee` function with a new name `getCoffees` and slightly change its implementation, that would lead to code duplication.
-If we remove the `getCoffee` at all and pretend that it's fine to always return a list of cups that just sounds wrong (you ordered a single cup, so here is your array of coffees, ma'am).
+If you copy-paste `getCoffee` function with a new name `getCoffees` and slightly change its implementation, that would lead to code duplication.
+If you remove the `getCoffee` at all and pretend that it's fine to always return a list of cups that just sounds wrong (you ordered a single cup, so here is your array of coffees, ma'am).

-We will try to use the `getCoffee` inside the `getCoffees` function, but before that, we need to make some refactoring.
+You may use the `getCoffee` inside the `getCoffees` function, but before that, some refactoring is needed.
 Previously we discussed that mathematicians create a pure core.
 External dependencies (like a payment system) can not be used in the core.
-So we need to revisit the function implementation.
+So let's revisit the function implementation.

 ## Tuple 🎭

-We create a core layer that will provide all the required info to a thin impure layer around the core.
+When you are writing code as a mathematician, you create a core layer that provides all the required info to a thin impure layer around the core.
 In our case, `getCoffee` might return a cup AND all the required information for the payment.

 Fortunately, there is a class for that, it is called `Tuple`.
 Unfortunately, it is not included in the Dart language.
-So we're going to `pub.dev` for help:
+So, in a real development, you're might get some help from the community:
 * [`tuple_dart`](https://pub.dev/packages/tuple_dart)
 * [`tuple`](https://pub.dev/packages/tuple)